 What kind of life insurance do you need?
 Let our experts help.

-Why is a term life insurance policy the cheapest?
-Because it’s the most straightforward type of life insurance — it provides only a death benefit, without any additional investment components — and it expires after a set period of time.
+In almost every case, term life insurance is the most affordable option.
+It’s also the most straightforward type of life insurance; it provides only a death benefit, without any additional investment components, and it expires after a set period of time.

 Learn more about term life insurance rates.

-One tricky situation when it comes to how much life insurance you need is that your coverage needs decrease over time.
-Your mortgage debt decreases, you need to provide for kids for less time, and so on.
+One tricky situation when it comes to how much life insurance you need is that your coverage needs decrease over time: your mortgage debt decreases, you need to provide for kids for less time, and so on.

 By using the ladder strategy, you can get the coverage you need while ensuring you’re not paying for coverage you won’t need later in life.
-Using the ladder strategy, you buy multiple policies of varying coverage amounts and term lengths.
+With the ladder strategy, you buy multiple policies of varying coverage amounts and term lengths.
 As the decades pass, some policies will expire, and at the end you’ll be paying for a small policy that covers your current needs and nothing extra.
 Policyholders can spend up to 50% less on life insurance by laddering smaller policies versus buying one larger policy.